CFM20010 - Accounting for corporate finance: overview of guidance

 Overview

 This part of the guidance is intended to give HMRC staff an overview of the way corporate finance transactions may be presented in company accounts.
-However, HMRC staff should always first ask the advice of a local compliance accountant if the treatment of a corporate finance transaction in the accounts is not clear.
+However, HMRC staff should always first ask the advice of a local advisory accountant if the treatment of a corporate finance transaction in the accounts is not clear.

 Tax